 September 30 is Orange Shirt Day – “Every Child Matters”

 Remember survivors of residential and Indian boarding schools

 NEW Yearlong Washington State History Scope and Sequence

 Now there are two semesters of 7th grade Washington State History!
 Each semester emphasizes tribal history and sovereignty.
 Check it out!
 SPS Washington State History Scope and Sequence

 From the Revised Code of Washington (RCW) 28A.320.170, 2015, Washington State Legislature:

 Upon social studies curriculum adoption, a school district shall incorporate curricula about nearest tribes’ histories, cultures, and governments.
 School districts meet the requirements by using the state-developed curriculum AND incorporating elements that are regionally specific.

 School districts shall collaborate with OSPI on curricular areas regarding tribal government and history that are statewide in nature, such as the concept of tribal sovereignty and the history of federal policy towards federally recognized Indian tribes.

 Seattle Public Schools Curriculum

-Teachers are expected to teach Since Time Immemorial curriculum in every grade.
+Teachers are expected to teach district approved tribal history curriculum and Since Time Immemorial curriculum in every grade.